Atmo26/crisisheroine/Custom Rules.md

 * Requeriments: 2 or more enemies on the scene
 * Battle Use: Less than half HP, Waist AP 0

+You're forced to take in and taste at the same time, on all fours like a dog or tied belly up on a table.

 ## Rebellion